Established in 2010

 Chances of Fatality

-The chances of fatality on Mera Peak are low, but proper preparation is essential.
-The most significant risks are related to weather, altitude sickness, and poor decision-making.
-Therefore, climbers should follow the guidance of experienced guides and respect safety protocols throughout the expedition.
+While the risk of fatality on Mera Peak is relatively low, thorough preparation is crucial.
+The main hazards are unpredictable weather, altitude sickness, and poor decision-making under stress.
+To minimize risks, climbers should carefully follow the guidance of experienced guides, maintain proper acclimatization, and adhere strictly to safety protocols throughout the expedition.

 Upon arrival in Kathmandu, you will spend your first day at a hotel in Thamel.
-From Day 2 onwards we enter the Hinku valley in the Everest region, and trek through Pangkongma, Ning so, chetra and other small villages.
-Throughout the Trek, you’ll stay in tea houses, mountain lodges built for trekkers.
+From Day 2 onwards we enter the Hinku valley in the Everest region, and trek through Chutanga, Thuli Kharka, Khote, Khare and other small villages.
+Throughout the trek, you’ll stay in tea houses and mountain lodges built for trekkers.
 These tea houses vary in size and are operated by local families who migrate to higher altitudes during trekking season.
 Rooms typically feature twin beds with mattresses, pillows, and blankets, and access to common bathrooms.

 Meals Served